Larry Costello: Milwaukee Bucks

 After a 3–15 start in the 1976–77 season, Costello resigned on November 22, 1976.
-He was replaced by Don Nelson, who would be head coach of the Bucks for 11 seasons.
+He resigned along with general manager Embry (who stayed on with the team in other capacities), after they had fallen out of favor with team president James Fitzgerald who believed they should not have relented in trading Abdul-Jabbar.
+Embry also believed that Costello's strict coaching style was making it more difficult for Costello in an era of changing player expectations of how coaches should behave.
+Costello was replaced by Don Nelson, who would be head coach of the Bucks for 11 seasons.